Learn how to run your application locally, deploy it, and test on App Engine.

-You run your application locally with the native development tools that you usually use.For example,
+To test your application's functionality before deploying, run your application in your local environment with the development tools that you usually use.For example,

 Ensuring successful deployment

 If you enable updated health checks, deployments are rolled back if your application does not reach healthy status.

 When you deploy your first application to the flexible environment, there might be a delay as your virtual machine (VM) and other infrastructure are set up.
 After the initial setup, health checks begin to confirm that your instance is healthy and ready to receive traffic.
 If your application does not reach ready status in a specified amount of time, then your deployment fails and is rolled back.

 Your application might need more time to become ready.
 For example, you might

 initialize your application by downloading large files or preloading caches.
 If

 updated health checks, then you can increase the amount of time by modifying the

 app_start_timeout configuration setting

 Deploying a service